 \subsection{Variance Pruning}

-Instead of finding a threshold in the dendrogram like traditional methods to merge clusters, we use the HAC method to obtain only the linkage structure $\mathbf{E_{link}}$, then clusters are merged with the variance-based pruning mechanism capturing data uncertainty.
-Pruning with conventional distance metrics fails to separate clusters when there is a high data variability and in the presence of outliers~\cite{KLUTCHNIKOFF2022105075}.
-Our experiments show that a variance-based approach is most effective in such cases (cf. Section~\ref{ssec:ablation}).
+Instead of using a traditional dendrogram threshold to merge clusters, we employ the HAC method to obtain only the linkage structure $\mathbf{E_{link}}$, followed by a distance-based pruning mechanism.
+However, conventional distance metrics often fail to separate clusters effectively in cases of high variability or outliers~\cite{KLUTCHNIKOFF2022105075}.

+To overcome this, we propose a variance-based pruning approach that captures data uncertainty through the linkage matrix (cf. Sec~\ref{ssec:ablation}).
+Variance reflects uncertainty in BO, making it a meaningful metric for clustering.
+The intuition here is that highly uncertain areas would require more human attention and thus must be separated from very certain areas.

-Let $\boldsymbol{\mu}$ be the set of target values for the leaf nodes in the current subtree (the GP produces this value), $n$ be the number of leaf nodes in the current subtree, and $t_s$ is the predefined threshold for clustering.
-The condition for clustering is expressed as:
+Let $\boldsymbol{\mu}$ represent the target values of the leaf nodes (produced by the GP), $n$ the number of leaf nodes, and $t_s$ a predefined clustering threshold.
+The merging condition is: